Samuel Whitbread Academy: 21st century

 The site was extensively updated to provide new facilities and space for school departments as part of a Private Finance Initiative with the companies Bilfinger Berger, Galliford Try, Gensler and Helaba.
 The site is owned by Bilfinger Berger and maintained by Galliford Try Facilities Management.
-The new buildings were officially opened by Her Majesty Queen Elizabeth II on 17 November 2006.
+The new buildings were officially opened by Queen Elizabeth II on 17 November 2006.

 On 1 March 2012, the school officially became an academy and was renamed Samuel Whitbread Academy.
 Previously the school had been a specialist Engineering College.

 Samuel Whitbread's Principal is Nick Martin.